robske110/IDDataLogger/README.md

 ### Setup for advanced users.

 Prerequisites are:
-- PHP 8 cli
+- PHP 8 cli with pgsql, curl, gd and dom
-- A webserver serving .php files (PHP 8)
+- A webserver serving .php files (PHP 8 with pgsql)
 - (strongly recommended) HTTPS enabled server with certificate
 - A postgresql server (Any version from 9 and up should work, although testing has only been done on 11 and up)